daspuppy/skeeter-deleter/README.md

 The tool works as follows:

-1. it downloads a CAR archive and all embedded media and stores it to an `archive` folder locally
+1. it downloads a CAR archive and creates a JSON file and an HTML file of all embedded media and stores it to an `archive` folder locally
 1. it reads your account's likes feed and gathers likes of a certain configurable age
 1. it reads your account's posts, replies, and reposts and gathers all such items of a certain configurable age or popularity, as measured by the number of reblogs
 1. it unlikes posts